bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-09-13-newsletter.md

 Proposals (BIPs)][bips repo], [Lightning BOLTs][bolts repo], and [Bitcoin Inquisition][bitcoin inquisition repo].*

-- [Bitcoin Core #26567][] Wallet: estimate the size of signed inputs using descriptors FIXME:Murchandamus
+- [Bitcoin Core #26567][] updates the wallet to estimate the weight of a signed input from the [descriptor][topic descriptors] instead of doing a signing dry-run.
+  This approach will succeed even for more complex [miniscript][topic miniscript] descriptors, where the dry-run approach was insufficient.

 {% include references.md %}
 {% include linkers/issues.md v=2 issues="26567" %}